 We offer online and face to face training.
-Our training programme is for staff in the United Kingdom who work in primary schools, secondary schools, colleges and pupil referral units.
+Our training programme is for staff in the United Kingdom who work in primary schools, virtual schools and secondary schools.
 The training gives staff, the skills and tools to support students with their behaviour.
 The programme has been created in collaboration with:

 - deputy and assistant headteachers